By Jason Murphy. First Published 04/02/2018

 Chris is one of two Station Coordinators of the facility he describes as a kind of hotel for research scientists – and occasionally artists – who come to the Broughton Archipelago to pursue their work.
 The hotel analogy isn’t quite accurate – you have to apply to get in.

 The Station was founded by local scientist and conservationist Alexandra Morton but she has distanced her activist activities from it so that the work produced by the Station is independent and unbiased.
-According to Chris, the data produced by the Station points towards the voracity of Morton’s most controversial cause regardless – that the open-pen farming of atlantic salmon in the area is doing significant damage to wild salmon stocks.
+According to Chris, the data produced by the Station points towards the veracity of Morton’s most controversial cause regardless – that the open-pen farming of Atlantic salmon in the area is doing significant damage to wild salmon stocks.

 Look at the Johnstone Straight on a map or chart and you’ll see that it forms a natural bottleneck between the islands located between Campbell River, Vancouver Island and mainland British Columbia – collectively known as the Discovery Islands – and the Broughton Archipelago that Fraser River salmon must swim through on their way to and from their spawning grounds in the rivers and creeks of coastal BC.